apollolux/ym2612-js/README.md

 # Disclaimer

 [Genesis Plus](http://code.google.com/p/genplus-gx) is an open-source multi-platform emulator of the Sega Genesis/Mega Drive.
 I very much enjoy Genesis games and am a big fan of the audio output by the console, as well as FM synthesis in general, hence this project.
-The ultimate goal of this project is to create a usable YM2612 VST instrument for DAWs that support the VST format, as well as an Audio Unit for those OS X-based DAWs that support CoreAudio.
+The two goals of this project are to create a stable YM2612 library in JavaScript to use in web-based players and synthesizers, and to design a usable YM2612 VST instrument for DAWs that support the VST format, as well as an Audio Unit for those OS X-based DAWs that support CoreAudio.

 # License